 - 0.4 million words of academic English from the American National Corpus

-Material was also taken from the academic sections of the British National Corpus which comprises 56 articles from 13 different academic disciplines, e.g., literature, art, chemistry published between 1975 and 1993.
+The material was also taken from the academic sections of the British National Corpus which comprises 56 articles from 13 different academic disciplines, e.g., literature, art, and chemistry published between 1975 and 1993.

 The corpus was launched at IATEFL 2009, a full report is available at http://pearsonpte.com/wp-content/uploads/2014/07/RS_PICAE_2010.pdf

 The PICAE corpus is POS tagged by TreeTagger using the Penn Treebank tagset.

 To obtain authorization from Pearson to access the corpus:

 Tools to work with the Pearson International Corpus of Academic English